Miami’s crypto craze on full display at bitcoin conference

 Many cite a welcoming environment cultivated by local officials, mainly Miami Mayor Francis Suarez, who has attracted national attention by luring tech investment and becoming one of America’s crypto-friendly mayors.

-Others note that both Miami and Florida are business-friendly and remained open during the pandemic, making it more attractive as a location where people could work remotely.
+Others note that both Miami and Florida are business-friendly and remained open during the pandemic, making it more attractive as a location.

 “It’s hard to deny this is an amazing opportunity for companies to come here and build out their project in crypto,” said John Bartleman, CEO of a Plantation, Florida-based TradeStation, a multi-asset broker.

-Bartleman’s company commissioned an 11-foot (3-meter) robot-like statue of a bull that is meant to emulate Wall Street’s “Charging Bull.”
-The artwork was unveiled Wednesday by Mayor Suarez to a joyful crowd gathered to kick off the conference in Miami Beach.
+Bartleman’s company commissioned an 11-foot (3-meter) robot-like statue of a bull meant to emulate Wall Street’s “Charging Bull.”
+The artwork was unveiled Wednesday by Mayor Suarez to a joyful crowd kicking off the conference in Miami Beach.

 All this enthusiasm strikes a sharp contrast with bitcoin’s own rough year.
 On the financial side, the cryptocurrency hit a high of $67,553.95 back in November just before plunging by almost half as of late January; it remains down roughly 30% since that November high.
 Bitcoin is also largely absent from many of the hottest trends in crypto such as non-fungible tokens, or NFTs, which purportedly offer a way to auction off “unique” copies of digital art and other cyberobjects.